Travelers may no longer be required to remove shoes before boarding a plane

 If implemented, it would put an end to a security screening mandate put in place almost 20 years ago, several years after “shoe bomber” Richard Reid’s failed attempt to take down a flight from Paris to Miami in late 2001.

 The travel newsletter Gate Access was first to report that the security screening change is coming.
-ABC News reported on an internal memo sent to TSA officers last week that states the new policy lets travelers keep their shoes on during screenings at many U.S. airports beginning this Sunday.
+ABC News reported on an internal memo sent to TSA officers last week that states the new policy allows travelers keep their shoes on during standard screenings at U.S. airports, beginning this Sunday.

 The plan is for the change to occur at all U.S. airports soon, the memo said.

-Travelers were able to skirt extra security requirement if they were part of the TSA PreCheck program, which costs around $80 for five years.
+Travelers have been able to skirt the extra security requirement if they participate in the TSA PreCheck program, which costs around $80 for five years.
 The program allows airline passengers to get through the screening process without removing shoes, belts or light jackets.

+Travelers who are 75 years old or older and those 12 or younger do not have to remove shoes at security checkpoints.

 The TSA has not officially confirmed the reported security screening change yet.